Controller Backup and Restore¶

 If you want to force an immediate backup (e.g. for a configuration change) you can accomplish this by clicking on the “Backup Now” button.
 If multiple backups are not enabled, each time the configuration is backed up, the backup up file will be overwritten.
 Otherwise, the oldest backed up will be overwritten.

-It is recommended that you turn on the ‘Multiple Backup’ option.
+Selecting the ‘Multiple Backup’ option is recommended.
 If the backup is already ‘Enabled’, go ahead and ‘Disable’ it, turn on the ‘Multiple Backup’ option and then ‘Enable’ the backup again.

 How to restore configuration¶